khathuynh/blog/content/posts/duo-is-crying.md

 tags: ["third culture kid","marginality", "writing"]
 series: ["Nose boop"]
 ---
-*Part of installment #5 of nose boop collection.
+*Adapted from installment #5 of nose boop collection.
 Duo the owl hasn't seen you in awhile... do you still want to learn vietnamese?
 Take a 5 minute lesson now!
 High context vs low context languages.
 Maybe the world doesn't so selfishly belong to me to desctibe.*

 {{< figure src="../../images/duo-is-crying.png" alt="Duo the owl is crying" width="80%" height="80%" >}}